Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

-- In 26.7% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in three contests.
+- Raleigh has an RBI in 24 of 87 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 34 of 86 games this season, and more than once 8 times.
+- He has scored in 35 games this season (40.2%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.